nhatcher/users-template/post/README.md

 You might want to have a staging server in <https://staging.example.com>.
 If you want to be safer you can do it using random subdomains: <https://sleigh_year.g.example.com>.
 You can copy the data from production.
 Droplets are cheap for a few hours or days.

 5. Creating mock data

+When testing the app it is very useful to have the app filled mock data.
+For that we have a script that fills the database and returns a file with users and passwords.

+6. What a second, what is deployed again?

+Having a visible deployed commit id will save you from trouble.

 ## Extra A: A VPN with Wireguard